 Upcoming Special Events at Union Avenue Opera

-Saturday, November 19 – Arias at Atlas Restaurant
+Saturday, November 19 – Arias at Atlas Restaurant at 1:00pm

-Click here for more information.
+Click here for more information and to make reservations.

 502 Bad Gateway

 We open with a new look at Gilbert and Sullivan’s most popular collaboration, The Mikado.
 I’m very pleased to have stage director Eric Gibson making his UAO debut with this hilarious production.
 I hope you’ll enjoy his vision for this work as much as we’ve enjoyed making it happen.
 Listen carefully and you’ll hear several funny St. Louis references interjected amongst the clever updates.

 Tosca returns to the UAO stage after a fourteen-year hiatus.
 It’s wonderful to have veteran singers Mathew Edwardsen (Cavaradossi) and Neil Nelson (Scarpia) back in St. Louis, and UAO welcomes soprano Elena O’Connor in her UAO debut as Tosca.
 Stage director, Jon Truitt, returns for his third production, and those of you who follow UAO very closely will remember conductor Stephen Hargreaves from many years ago when he led our Halloween opera on the piano.

 Every couple of years we embark on a bigger, more modern project and this year that opera is Douglas Cuomo’s Doubt.
 I first started talking to Christine Brewer a few years ago about the work and how well she thought it was written, after she premiered it at Minnesota Opera.
 I’m extremely proud to bring this challenging work to St. Louis audiences and to welcome Christine Brewer to our stage.
 Tim Ocel returns to work his magic as the stage director of this production and leads the rest of the stellar cast in this powerful and troubling story.